SubramanyaKS/Angular-Weather-App/README.md

 # WeatherApp

-A Simple Weather App using Angular
+A Simple Weather App using Angular and openweathermap API

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.6.